 It’s also a lot of wasted money.

 The solution is to seal your ducts so tight that they leak almost no conditioned air into unconditioned spaces.
-At PV, when we seal air ducts, we aim for 4% duct leakage or less.
+At PV Heating & Air, when we seal air ducts, we aim for 4% duct leakage or less.
 That’s very little leakage.
-It’s so little, in fact, that people in the industry are often surprised we can achieve it.
+It’s so little that people in the industry are often surprised we can achieve it.
 But we do.

 Thin foil tapes are a no-no. They can fail after just a few years!
 If you want to stop leakage for the long haul, you need a tub of mastic and a brush.